 Coming soon: Fill out a survey to help determine what a return to in-person JCC Arts & Education programming and experiences will look like.

-If you missed our Live broadcast, here are links to the recorded sessions:
+If you missed our Live broadcast, here are links to some of the recorded sessions:

 - Poet Joy Ladin.
 “Refrigerator Magnets, Cut-Ups and Comfort: Poetry How-To and Reading.”
 For ages 10+.